Key considerations in US government investigations

 Benefits of self-reporting

 In some cases, self-reporting may better enable an organisation to maintain direction and control over the course of the investigation.
-The company’s information is most valuable to the government when the government (1) is not already aware of the misconduct, and (2) is unlikely to discover the misconduct by other means.
-In these circumstances, if a company can show the government that it is conducting a thorough investigation and making a full, voluntary disclosure, it has a better opportunity to frame the narrative before the government has cemented an inaccurate or excessively negative view.
+The company’s information is most valuable to the government where (1) the government is not already aware of the misconduct, and (2) the government is unlikely to discover the misconduct by other means.
+In such circumstances, if a company can show the government that it is conducting a thorough investigation and making a full, voluntary disclosure, it has a better opportunity to frame the narrative before the government has cemented an inaccurate or excessively negative view.

 Risks of self-reporting

 Self-reporting may have serious consequences that should be thoroughly considered.
-Self-reporting risks opening the way to lengthy and costly organisational examinations.
+Self-reporting risks ‘throwing open the doors’ to lengthy and costly organisational examinations.
 Enhanced government scrutiny may mean the matter quickly escalates beyond the bounds of the initial wrongdoing uncovered.
-This may be particularly risky if the misconduct turns out to be fairly confined and easily remediated by the company.
+This may be particularly risky where the misconduct turns out to be fairly confined and easily remediated by the company.
 When deciding to self-report, a company should be prepared to commit to a full-blown, well-resourced investigation and to report on all findings to the government, no matter what facts the investigation uncovers.

-Further, counsel should consult the relevant agency’s guidelines for what qualifies as voluntary self-disclosure.
+Further, counsel should consult the relevant agency’s guidelines for what qualifies as ‘voluntary self-disclosure’.
 Some agencies have stringent requirements.
-For example, OFAC declines self-disclosure credit if the disclosure is ‘materially incomplete’ or does not include ‘a report of sufficient detail to afford a complete understanding of an apparent violation’s circumstances’.
+For example, the Office of Foreign Assets Control (OFAC) declines self-disclosure credit where the disclosure ‘is materially incomplete’ or does not include ‘a report of sufficient detail to afford a complete understanding of an apparent violation’s circumstances’.
 Organisations should also recognise that voluntary self-disclosure is often merely one component needed to receive full cooperation credit.
 If a company is not prepared to meet all agency-specific cooperation obligations (which are discussed further below), the potential benefits of self-reporting could be obviated entirely.